 2. Starley’s company went through various transformations, eventually evolving into D Rudge & Co, which became Rudge-Whitworth.

-3. Starley’s nephew J.K Starley, who worked for him, founded Rover.
+3. Starley’s nephew J.K Starley worked for him, and subsequently founded Rover.

 The Ariel name resurfaced in the 1890s as the Ariel Cycle Co.